San Bernardino’s Operation Hammer Strike Concludes Illegal Cannabis Eradication

 Although Operation Hammer Strike has concluded, the department states that county sheriffs will continue to investigate illegal cultivation.
 “The Sheriff’s Gangs/Narcotics Division will continue to enforce California’s cannabis laws and San Bernardino County’s cannabis cultivation and distribution ordinance.
 Persons found guilty of violating the state law and county ordinance are subject to fines, prosecution, and seizure of property.”

 Operation Hammer Strike began in September 2021.
 At the time, there were an estimated 1,285 illegal grows reported throughout the county.
-In September, the MET began with search warrant investigation of Hesperia, Pinon Hills, Phelan, and Landers, which resulted in numerous arrests and seizures of cannabis plants, processed cannabis product, firearms, and $30,000 cash.
+In September, the MET began with a search warrant investigation of Hesperia, Pinon Hills, Phelan, and Landers, which resulted in numerous arrests and seizures of cannabis plants, processed cannabis product, firearms, and $30,000 cash.
 During the same month, another investigation yielded even more arrests and product seizures.
 This trend continued throughout 2021 and into 2022, with press releases describing the investigations in October 2021, November 2021, January 2022, February, and March.

 In March, San Bernardino County sponsored state legislation with Assembly Bill 2728 and Senate Bill 1426 to stop illegal cannabis cultivation.
 “Illegal cannabis farming is devastating the desert communities of San Bernardino County,” said Supervisor Curt Hagman.
 “The County is determined to stop this terrible damage to the environment and to protect the lives and property of our residents from lawless criminals.”